Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 - Do have plenty of car friendly snacks.

-Have you visited Cornwall for a family holiday?
+Have you gone on a family holiday to Cornwall?
+Where did you enjoy visiting?
 Tell us how you got on the comments below.